 “It is so easy to believe that I’m made entirely of empty space.
 Loneliness is familiar—it’s blue & flushed, like remembering.
 It’s a mother tongue.
 It comes so easily to me.
 I disappear into myself & I find solar systems, galaxies.
 I understand more than I ever could when I’m surrounded by others.”

 A film exploring the loveliness in loneliness & the infinite wonder we find when we allow ourselves to bloom into the empty.
 A soft sense of purpose, how it sings within & around itself: this is so, this is so, this is so.

 SUPERNOVA is a short film written by & starring Topaz Winters.
 It was directed by Ishan Modi, chosen as an official selection for the Newark International Film Festival, Across Asia Youth Film Festival, & Laurie Nelson Film Festival, & shortlisted for the My Rode Reel Film Festival & CINE Golden Eagle Awards.
 Winters received the Overall Best Actress award at the Singapore International Student Film Festival for her leading performance.

-You can talk about SUPERNOVA on social media using the hashtag #supernovafilm.
+SUPERNOVA has been watched 2000 times on Youtube; you can talk about it on social media using the hashtag #supernovafilm.

 “[A] softly-glowing, blue-hued body of filmic wonder … poetic filmmaking at its best.”